CopyCat: AI Copy That Partners Actually Understand

 What I carry forward

-AI didn't solve the comprehension problem — the tonal matrix did.
+AI didn't solve the comprehension problem.
+The tonal matrix did.
 The AI made the matrix enforceable at scale.
 That ordering (framework first, model second) has become my default for every AI intervention since: the model is only as good as the system it's allowed to operate in.